Blood is thicker than water: Historical perspectives

 A similar proverb in German first appeared in a different form in the medieval German beast epic Reinhart Fuchs (c.
 1180; English: Reynard the Fox) by Heinrich der Glîchezære.
 The 13th-century Heidelberg manuscript reads in part, "ouch hoer ich sagen, das sippe blůt von wazzere niht verdirbet".
 In English it reads, "I also hear it said that kin-blood is not spoiled by water."
 Jacob Grimm suggests that this saying, which is not read anywhere else, means that the bonds of family blood are not erased by the waters of baptism, and so the raven Diezelin will have inherited his father's outlook despite having been christened.

 In 1412, the English priest John Lydgate observed in Troy Book, "For naturelly blod wil ay of kynde / Draw unto blod, wher he may it fynde."

 William Jenkyn referenced the proverb in its modern form in a 1652 sermon: "Blood is thicker (we say) then [sic] water; and truly the blood of Christ beautifying any of our friends and children, should make us prefer them before those, between whom and us there’s only a watery relation of nature."

 The proverb appears frequently in the literary works of eighteenth- and nineteenth-century Scottish authors.
-In John Moore's Zeluco (1789), a character assures another in a letter that there is little danger in him forgetting his old friends "and far less my blood relations; for surely blood is thicker than water."
-In Christian Isobel Johnstone’s Scottish romance, Clan-Albin: A National Tale (1815), the character Flora is considered "of mixed blood at best," but a distant relative observes that “blood is thicker than water… and all the water in the Monzievar could not wash our blood from her’s."
+In John Moore's Zeluco (1789), a character assures another in a letter that there is little danger in his forgetting his old friends "and far less my blood relations; for surely blood is thicker than water."
+In Christian Isobel Johnstone’s Scottish romance, Clan-Albin: A National Tale (1815), the character Flora is considered "of mixed blood at best," but a distant relative observes that “blood is thicker than water… and all the water in the Monzievar could not wash our blood from hers."
 The phrase or some variation appears several times in Sir Walter Scott's work, including Marmion (1808), Rob Roy (1817), and Guy Mannering (1815): "Wheel — Blud's[sic] thicker than water — she's welcome to the cheeses."
 The proverb appears in English reformer Thomas Hughes's Tom Brown's School Days (1857).

 The phrase was first attested in the United States in the Journal of Athabasca Department (1821).
 On June 25, 1859, U.S. Navy Commodore Josiah Tattnall III, in command of the U.S. Squadron in Far Eastern waters, made this adage a part of U.S. history when explaining why he had given aid to the British squadron in an attack on Taku Forts at the mouth of the Hai River, thereby abandoning the strict American policy of neutrality that had been adopted in the Second Opium War after the Battle of the Barrier Forts.